chudkowsky/howcryptoworksbook/Chapter_07_MEV.md

 The strategies that emerge from this environment follow a predictable escalation.
 The simplest is **arbitrage**—our resellers buying tomatoes cheap at one stall to sell them expensive at another.
 This actually helps the market by keeping prices aligned, but when competition heats up, searchers get more aggressive.

 They start **front-running**, copying your order but paying the market manager extra to go first.
-Then comes the **sandwich attack**: they buy before you (driving up the price), let you buy at the inflated rate, then immediately sell at the higher price you created, capturing a risk-free profit from your own trade.
+Then comes the **sandwich attack**: they buy before you (driving up the price), let you buy at the inflated rate, then immediately sell at the higher price you created, capturing a near‑riskless profit when their bundle lands as planned.

 **Liquidations** represent another category—when someone's borrowed too much against their collateral, searchers race to claim the reward for closing out the position.
 Unlike sandwiching, liquidations serve a necessary function, but the race to claim them still inflates costs for everyone.

 The market impact creates a fundamental tension between efficiency and fairness.
 While arbitrage enhances price discovery and liquidations maintain protocol health, the overall MEV ecosystem extracts an **"invisible tax"** from users.
-Competition inflates gas prices as bots bid aggressively for transaction priority, and users receive worse execution prices from front-running and sandwich attacks.
+Priority‑gas‑auction bidding historically spiked gas costs as bots competed for transaction priority; today much of that competition has shifted off‑chain into order‑flow and builder auctions—reducing broad mempool fee spikes but often shifting costs into worse execution for users or rebates captured by intermediaries.
 This isn't just theoretical harm.
-Every sandwich attack represents value directly transferred from a user to a sophisticated actor, while the gas price inflation affects everyone using the network.
-The market mechanisms that should serve users instead systematically disadvantage them.
+Every sandwich attack represents value directly transferred from a user to a sophisticated actor, even if the fee externalities now appear less in the public mempool and more in private routing markets.

 The response has been innovation in execution methods. **Frequent batch auctions** and **intent-based settlement** (like CoW Swap and Uniswap X) remove the continuous-time priority that enables sandwiching.
 Instead of processing trades one-by-one in a race, these systems collect orders and execute them together, eliminating the timing games that create MEV opportunities.